wangleo1/SADvsNYSE/README.md

 # Seasonal Affective Disorder & NYSE Returns
 ## Overview
-This repository contain data, images and models which investigate the relationship between Seasonal Affective Disorder (SAD) and stock market returns within the Northern Hemisphere.
+This repository contains data, images and models which investigate the relationship between Seasonal Affective Disorder (SAD) and stock market returns within the Northern Hemisphere.
 Taking inspirations from the 2001 research paper [Winter Blues: Seasonal Affective Disorder (SAD) and Stock Market Returns](http://qed.econ.queensu.ca/faculty/mackinnon/econ872/papers/kamstra-kramer-levi.pdf), this research project seeks detail the unlikely relationship between the two variables and attempts the further the discoveries by creating the preliminary frameworks for a trading algorithm.
-## Table of Contents

 ## Background
 The following are key points/takeaways from the hyperlinked research paper: